amracel/GettingAndCleaningData/CodeBook.md

 *These signals were used to estimate variables of the feature vector for each pattern:*
 *'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.*

 The original variable names are used in the basic code.
-In the tidy data set, the data names have been exapnded to make them more readable:
+In the tidy data set, the data names have been expanded to make them more readable:

     Original, as described above:     Tidy data set modification